What is DEERS?

 For Dependents

-For spouses and children registration requires documentation, including:
+For spouses and children or young adults, registration requires documentation, including:

 Adding Family Members to DEERS

 Make sure all documentation is up to date to avoid any delays or issues with the enrollment process.
-Proper documentation is key to making sure your family members are registered in the DEERS database so they can get medical care, military ID cards and other benefits.
+Proper documentation is vitally important for making sure your family members are registered in the DEERS database so they can get medical care, military ID cards, and other benefits.

 You need to update DEERS whenever there are changes in your personal or family situation.
 Common updates include:

-Keeping DEERS up to date prevents TRICARE interruption.
+Keeping DEERS up to date prevents TRICARE coverage interruption.

 Why is DEERS Important for TRICARE Coverage?